zendesk/curly/README.md

 All argument values will be strings.
 A compilation error will be raised if

-- an attribute is used on a variable without a matching keyword argument being present in the method definition; or
+- an attribute is used in a component without a matching keyword argument being present in the method definition; or
-- a required keyword argument in the method definition is not set as an attribute on the variable.
+- a required keyword argument in the method definition is not set as an attribute in the component.

 You can define default values using Ruby's own syntax.